Coronavirus: State Dept., CDC urge U.S. citizens to avoid cruise ships

 Pence, who leads the White House Coronavirus Task Force, said new screening and quarantine protocols will be put into effect in a few days, and didn't mention avoid going on cruises.

-The Grand Princess cruise ship has been waiting off the coast of San Francisco awaiting clearance to return to land.
+The Grand Princess cruise ship has been waiting off the coast of San Francisco for clearance to return to land.

-Guests who require medical treatment and hospitalization will be disembarked first, followed by guests that are California residents who will undergo a health screening before being sent to a federal facility in the state for testing and isolation.
+Passengers who require medical treatment and hospitalization will disembark first, followed by California residents, who will undergo a health screening before being sent to a federal facility in the state for further testing and isolation.

-Guests from outside California will be transported to facilities in other states and the crew will be quarantined and treated aboard the ship.
+Guests from outside California will be transported to facilities in other states, and the crew will be quarantined and treated aboard the ship, according to initial plans.

+The disembarkation process will take several days, Princess Cruises said in an emailed statement to UPI.

+Once all passengers have left the ship, it will continue on to San Francisco, it said, adding that plans for crew to be quarantine at its final distination are still being discussed.

-Rep. Joaquin Castro, D-Texas, wrote on Twitter that the Trump administration has decided to quarantine some of the passengers from the Grand Princess at Lackland Air Force Base in San Antonio where 230 people have already been quarantined while calling for more tests in the state.
+U.S. Rep. Joaquin Castro, D-Texas, wrote on Twitter that the Trump administration has decided to quarantine some of the passengers from the Grand Princess at Lackland Air Force Base in San Antonio, where 230 people have already been quarantined while calling for more tests in the state.

 "Many of us have expressed to the Trump administration serious concerns with how the administration has handled the quarantine and treatment of infected patients," Castro wrote.
 "For example, we still do not have the testing kits we need to truly determine community spread."